OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Updating.md

 ***Note: Upgrading your firmware will erase all files not located in `/root` or `/etc`.***

-Click on the "Upgrade Major Version" button and your new firmware will begin downloading:
+Click on the `Upgrade Major Version` button and your new firmware will begin downloading:

+// TODO: fix this screenshot
 ![update-download-in-progress](../img/updating-download-in-progress.png)

 Once the download is complete a notification will pop up, and the upgrade will begin:
+// TODO: fix this screenshot
 ![update-download-complete](../img/updating-download-complete.png)

 **Do not turn off your Omega during this time.** It will reboot automatically with the latest features.